Kozea/Radicale/SHARING.md

 ## Sharing Implementation

-Implemenation of sharing collections is done by using a database to lookup the URI and in case entry exists by mapping to target URI and replacing provided data on request and adjust if required data in response.
+Implementation of sharing collections is done by using a database to lookup the URI and in case entry exists by mapping to target URI and replacing provided data on request and adjust if required data in response.

 Permissions are filtered by provided `Permissions`.